 - illuminate the human experience in its full emotional and physical reality.

 Applicants must be currently enrolled and in good academic standing.
-Application is open annually in June, with awards announced in August.
+Application deadline: September 1, 2021.

 Applicants must be currently enrolled and in good academic standing.
 Applicants must be in the third or fourth semester of their program and be able to clearly articulate the details of their thesis project.
-Application is open annually in June, with awards announced in August.
+Application deadline: September 1, 2021.

 Art & Design Education

 Explore these professional development opportunities for educators and artists who want to develop a strong social justice theme in their teaching practice and home communities.

 We connect professional authors with young writers in high-need and underserved communities through in-depth school residencies and other programming, helping the next generation discover their voices, develop their craft, and explore future careers in writing.

 Director, VCFA Center for Arts + Social Justice

 (Featured image: “Listen,” screenprint by Cha Lakshmi Asokan, ’20 MAADE)